MojoJolo/balbinwatches/_posts/2023-10-25-alpha-watch.markdown

 The name was inspired by Alpha 5, the red robot character in Mighty Morphin Power Rangers, a show I really liked from my childhood.
 The five red dots on the dial serve as a subtle tribute to Alpha 5's signature color.
 I believe that these dots add vibrancy and playfulness to the watch's aesthetic.

 I personally handcrafted the dial for this watch.
 To start, the dial was coated with a pearl-white lacquer as its foundation.
 The dot indices were painted with acrylic paint, applied using stencils and an airbrush.
-Additionally, the chapter ring, text, and logo were all manually pad-printed by hand.
+Additionally, the chapter ring, text, and logo were all manually pad-printed.
 After all these processes, I assembled the watch within a stainless steel case with an automatic movement.

 I will be producing only **five** Alpha watches, and each one will have its own unique number.